ShalimRazzak/Active-Directory-Azure/README.md

 1.a Create the Domain Controller VM (Windows Server 2022) named “Random Name”

-   -Take note of the Resource Group and Virtual Network (Vnet) that get created at this time
+1.1 Take note of the Resource Group and Virtual Network (Vnet) that get created at this time

 1.b Set Domain Controller’s NIC Private IP address to be static